thereallda/ONE-seq/Analysis/README.md

 The analysis includes:

 - Data cleaning.
-- Creating boxplot of the normalized read counts of spike-in RNA.
+- Creating boxplot of the fold change of spike-in RNA read counts between Enrichment and Input samples.